-Although a single institution may field the Generations and Gender Survey in their country, we strongly recommend to form a broad national consortium including key stakeholders involved in population studies, statistics and relevant ministries.
+Although a single institution may field the GGS in its country, we strongly recommend to form a broad national consortium including key stakeholders involved in population studies, statistics and relevant ministries.

-To ensure close collaboration with the GGP programme, prospective national teams are asked to sign a Letter of Intent to Field a Generations and Gender Survey.
-This helps us plan our work and is a crucial first step to realizing GGP data collection in a country.
+To ensure close collaboration with the GGP, prospective national teams are asked to sign a Letter of Intent to Field a Generations & Gender Survey.
+This helps us plan our work and is a crucial step to realising GGS data collection in a country.

 It is the responsibility of national teams to identify possible sources of national and regional funding.
-However, the GGP Coordination Team can provide support in the preparation and submission of your funding application including building the political and scientific case.
+However, the Central Hub can provide support in the preparation and submission of your funding application including building the political and scientific case.

-The GGP staff works closely with national teams to plan and execute the fieldwork using the best software and survey tools.
-Assistance is also provided to help with the translation, harmonization and documentation processes.
+The staff at the Central Hub works closely with national teams to plan and execute the fieldwork using the best software and survey tools.
+Assistance is also provided to help with the translation, harmonisation and documentation processes.

-1. What is the required Sample Size for the GGS?
+2. What is the required sample size for the GGS?

-Yes, extra questions and modules can be added in consultation with the GGP Coordination Team at NIDI.
+Yes, extra questions and modules can be added in consultation with the Central Hub.

 Fieldwork costs vary dramatically from country to country.
 The GGP has several measures in place to try and control costs and this is central to its design.
-For fieldwork cost estimates for your country, please contact us at email@example.com.
+For fieldwork cost estimates for your country, please contact the Central Hub at firstname.lastname@example.org.
 There is a fixed cost for fieldwork support from the GGP of €20,000 per country per wave.
-This cost covers the development and deployment of the questionnaire and all licencing costs.
+This cost covers the development and deployment of the questionnaire and all licensing costs.

-The GGP is designed to b conducted over at least 3 waves, 3 years apart.
-However, fieldwork can begin with commitments for only one wave but we encourage national teams to include costs for panel maintenance within the first wave budgets.
+The GGS is designed to be conducted over at least 3 waves, 3 years apart.
+Fieldwork can begin with commitments for only one wave, but we encourage national teams to include costs for panel maintenance within the first wave budgets.

 The national team retain ownership of the data in perpetuity.
-The GGP Central Coordination Team facilitates archiving, harmonization and dissemination to the research community.
+The GGP Central Hub facilitates archiving, harmonisation and dissemination to the research community.